monarch-initiative/mondo/docs/editors-guide/mass-obsoletion.md

 ## Summary

-The goal of this project is to clean up the hierarchy in Mondo and remove Orphanet grouping classes that are causing unwanted classifications in Mondo.
+The goal of this project is to clean up the hierarchy in Mondo and remove Orphanet (ORDO) grouping classes that are causing unwanted classifications in Mondo.

 **Justification**: Orphanet takes a different approach to classification compared to Mondo, where many disease entities are grouped together based on phenotypic features.
 This is causing some incorrect inferences in Mondo.